iamjonatan/party-wall/README.md

 3. Open terminal this directory of the project: `cd .../party-wall`
 4. Install project (npm) dependencies: `npm install`
 5. Run the project: npm start
+6. Calling APIs:
+- All API paths are printed in the console after running app.
+Just prefix them with: http://localhost:1994
+- signup: POST method with json body: { username:string, password:string }
+- signin: POST method with body: { username:string, password:string }
+- Item: create, remove, viewall (all POST - I should have made 'viewall' a GET method but realized late)
+    - these APIs require an authorization token which is sent in response to signin or signup
+    - use that token in the header of your API call with Authorization Type - Bearer Token
+    - create:
+        - { name: string, description:string, weight:string, price: string, quantity:string, type:string (can only be food or drink else error)}
+        - OR
+        - { name: string, volume:string, price: string, quantity:string, type:string (can only be food or drink else error)}
+    - remove:
+        - { id: string } (id of item to delete)
+    - viewall (no parameters just authorization token)

 ###Frameworks & technologies used:
 - Database: mongodb with mongoose mapper (I chose it because am more experienced with NoSQL so best option on limited time)